 I came out of school magma cum laude with two internships at great agencies and was convinced I would own my own shop within a few years.
 Ha.
 I spent entirely too much effort at the beginning of my career thinking I knew better than more experienced people, focused foremost on what would help me instead of the creative team, the agency and our clients.
 Nobody likes working with a primadonna, regardless of how good they are.
 Humility is tremendously important in those I surround myself with today, beginning with me.

-I wish I would have understood how important it was to have a team player mentality.
+I wish I’d understood how important it was to have a team player mentality.

 Today I know that there’s nothing more important than the success of the team, that we all have our own strengths and weaknesses and as lame as it may sound, together we are stronger.
 Working together inspires us to greater solutions that we’d probably never come up with on our own, and in today’s world of integrated campaigns it’s never been more important.
 And it’s a ton more fun to be a part of a pack than to be a lone wolf.